ritza-co/replit-teachers/02-building-a-centralised-autograder.md

     assert main.subtract(-2, -3) == 1
 ```

-Each student's file will have a different name (e.g. `mainJS1337A_1.py`) so we don't hardcode the import for `main.py`.
-The server will logic will take care of adding the correct import line when it creates a copy of this file for each submission.
+Each student's file will have a different name (e.g. `mainJS1337A_1.py`) so we don't hard-code the import for `main.py`.
+The server logic will take care of adding the correct import line when it creates a copy of this file for each submission.

 ### Creating the configuration for PyTest